mirjo3/projects/workflow_optimization/README.md

 Rebalance and establish workflows for sixteen inpatient pharmacy technician shifts leveraging data insights.

 ## Background
-As COVID-19 restrictions waned in the hospital environment, the department embarked on restructuring the 17 different technician shifts under new leadership.
+As COVID-19 restrictions waned in the hospital environment, the department embarked on restructuring the sixteen different technician shifts under new leadership.

 ## Methodology
 To achieve our goal, we adopted a comprehensive approach: